The Cook Shire labour force have a similar proportion of persons with high incomes ($1,750 or more per week) than Queensland.

 |Gross weekly individual income||Number||%||Queensland%|

-Analysis of the resident workers individual income levels in the Cook Shire in 2016 compared to Queensland shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).
+Analysis of the resident workers individual income levels in the Cook Shire in 2016 compared to Queensland shows that there was a similar proportion earning a high income (those earning $1,750 per week or more) as well as a higher proportion of low income persons (those earning less than $500 per week).

 The major differences between the weekly income of the resident workers in the Cook Shire and Queensland were:

 - A smaller percentage of resident workers earned $2,000 - $2,999 (4.7% compared to 7.6%)